Majorana stellar representation for mixed-spin $(s,\frac{1}{2})$ systems: Theory of Majorana representation for mixed-spin (s,1/2) systems

 which reveals the relation between the analogous triplet and the analogous singlet.
+Because the orthogonality of $|\psi\rangle_{s+1/2}$ and $|\psi\rangle_{s-1/2}$ do not constrain the phase difference between them, we choose zero phase difference and keep the star of the pseudo spin on the prime meridian in MSR.
+Noticing the completeness condition, if one obviates the state only has components in some parts of the whole sectors, one find that the mapping is injective.
 Therefore, we need $(2s+1)$ sets of stars to represent the analogous triplet, $(2s-1)$ sets of stars to represent the analogous singlet and one set of stars to combine the two parts on a Bloch sphere.